JarbasHiveMind/HiveMind-community-docs/docs/12_handshake.md

    - The server provides a public key to the client, and the client verifies the server's authenticity.

-   - Supports implicit trust for first-time connections (when no public key is available).
+   - Supports implicit trust for first-time connections (when no previous public key is available).

-   - Uses asymmetric encryption (RSA, for example) to ensure that communication is secure and cannot be intercepted or modified.
+   - Uses asymmetric encryption to ensure that communication is secure and cannot be intercepted or modified.

-   - Encrypts the symmetric session key to allow further communication using the shared key.
+   - The symmetric session key (AES) for further communication is transmitted encrypted with PGP public keys.

 > ⚠️ PGP Handshake is a work in progress! 🚧